alphagov/dcs-client/README.md

 ## Running the client

-1. Have a running instance of DCS somewhere (local or remote)
-1. Make sure you have the following environment variables set:
+1. You will need to specify some configuration details for the DCS client.
+You can do this either by providing a configuration file (see below), or by setting the following environment variables:

 	* `CLIENT_SIGNING_KEY`: filepath to private key used for signing
 	* `CLIENT_SIGNING_CERT`: filepath to public cert used for signing